-Bittersweet matcha brownies with a fudgy texture, studded with chunks of white chocolate.
+Bittersweet matcha brownies with a crackly crust, fudgy texture and chunks of white chocolate, the best kind of matcha treat

-My obsession with matcha will never end... these matcha brownies are sweet, fudgy and studded with large chunks of white chocolate.
-If you're looking for the perfect matcha brownie recipe this is the one!!
+My obsession with matcha will never end… these matcha brownies are sweet, fudgy and studded with large chunks of white chocolate.
+If you’re looking for the best matcha brownies these are it!!

 Ingredients Needed